-Type of Data Element HCUP Name Coding Notes Chronic Condition Indicator CHRON1 - CHRON25 Chronic condition indicator for all diagnoses: (0) non-chronic condition, (1) chronic condition.
-CHRONB1 - CHRONB25 Body system indicator for all diagnoses: (1) Infectious and parasitic disease, (2) Neoplasms, (3) Endocrine, nutritional, and metabolic diseases and immunity disorders, (4) Diseases of blood and blood-forming organs, (5) Mental disorders, (6) Diseases of the nervous system and sense organs, (7) Diseases of the circulatory system, (8) Diseases of the respiratory system, (9) Diseases of the digestive system, (10) Diseases of the genitourinary system, (11) Complications of pregnancy, childbirth, and the puerperium, (12) Diseases of the musculoskeletal system, (14) Congenital anomalies, (15) Certain conditions originating in the perinatal period, (16) Symptoms, signs, and ill-defined conditions, (17) Injury and poisoning, (18) Factors influencing health status and contact with health services.
-Multi-Level Clinical Classifications DXMCCS1 Multi-level clinical classification software (CCS) for principal diagnosis.
-Four levels for diagnoses presenting both the general groupings and very specific conditions Software (CCS) Category E_MCCS1 Multi-level clinical classification software (CCS) for first listed E Code.
+Type of Data Element HCUP Name Coding Notes Chronic Condition Indicator CHRON1 - CHRON30 Chronic condition indicator for all diagnoses: (0) non- chronic condition, (1) chronic condition.
+The number of diagnoses and associated data elements was increased from 15 to 25 beginning with 2009 data, and from 25 to 30 beginning with 2014 data.
+BODYSYSTEM1 - BODYSYSTEM30 (formerly CHRONB1- CHRONB25) Body system indicator for all diagnoses: (1) Infectious and parasitic disease, (2) Neoplasms, (3) Endocrine, nutritional, and metabolic diseases and immunity disorders, (4) Diseases of blood and blood-forming organs, (5) Mental disorders, (6) Diseases of the nervous system and sense organs, (7) Diseases of the circulatory system, (8) Diseases of the respiratory system, (9) Diseases of the digestive system, (10) Diseases of the genitourinary system, (11) Complications of pregnancy, childbirth, and the puerperium, (12) Diseases of the skin and subcutaneous tissue, (13) Diseases of the musculoskeletal system, (14) Congenital anomalies, (15) Certain conditions originating in the perinatal period, (16) Symptoms, signs, and ill-defined conditions, (17) Injury and poisoning, (18) Factors influencing health status and contact with health services.
+The number of diagnoses and associated data elements was increased from 15 to 25 beginning with 2009 data, and from 25 to 30 beginning with 2014 data.
+CHRONBn was renamed to BODYSYSTEMn beginning with 2014 data.
+Multi-Level Clinical Classifications Software (CCS) Category DXMCCS1 Multi-level clinical classification software (CCS) for principal diagnosis.
+Four levels for diagnoses presenting both the general groupings and very specific conditions E_MCCS1 Multi-level clinical classification software (CCS) for first listed E Code.
 Four levels for E codes presenting both the general groupings and very specific conditions PRMCCS1 Multi-level clinical classification software (CCS) for principal procedure.
-Three levels for procedures presenting both the general groupings and very specific conditions Procedure Class PCLASS1 - PCLASS15 Procedure Class for all procedures: (1) Minor Diagnostic, (2) Minor Therapeutic, (3) Major Diagnostic, (4) Major Therapeutic Linkage Data Elements HOSP_NIS NIS hospital number (links to Hospital Weights file; does not link to previous years) KEY_NIS Unique record number for file beginning in 2012
+Three levels for procedures presenting both the general groupings and very specific conditions

+Type of Data Element HCUP Name Coding Notes Procedure Class PCLASS1 - PCLASS15 Procedure Class for all procedures: (1) Minor Diagnostic, (2) Minor Therapeutic, (3) Major Diagnostic, (4) Major Therapeutic Linkage Data Elements HOSP_NIS NIS hospital number (links to Hospital Weights file; does not link to previous years) KEY_NIS Unique record number for file beginning in 2012